 How does this affect students expecting licensure?

 Any program that leads to external licensure needs to pay particular attention to that licensing body’s requirements and how it is adapting to this situation.
-Over 200 colleges and universities have adopted some sort of alternate grading system for this semester so many licensing groups are changing some of their requirements.
 Please check with your advisor to see if there are any changes that affect you.
 Licensure is an important issue for most education students.
 The James Center for Student Success & Advisng can provide further information about specific Education requirements.

 Do these changes impact my ‘attempted hours’?